HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 When a web developer fails to associate a `<label>` element with an input, they are missing out on a number of key features that they would otherwise get for free.
 For example, when a `<label>` is properly associated with an `<input>` field, tapping or clicking on the `<label>` automatically puts focus in the `<input>` field.
 This is not only a major usability win—it is also expected behavior on the web.

 The `<label>` element was introduced with HTML 4 in 1999.
-Despite being available in all modern browsers for the past 20+ years, only 27% of all `<input>` elements get their accessible name from a programmatically associated label and 32% of these inputs have no accessible name.
+Despite being available in all modern browsers for the past 20+ years, only 27% of all `<input>` elements get their accessible name from a programmatically associated label and 32% of these inputs have no [accessible name](#labelling-and-describing-elements-with-aria).

-  {# TODO (Authors) - link to accessible names #}

 Most importantly, without proper accessible names, screen readers and voice to text users may not be able to target or identify the purpose of a form field. `<label>` elements associated with an input are the most robust and expected way to do this.